feathersjs/docs/api/client.md

 import socketio from 'feathers-socketio/client';
 import hooks from 'feathers-hooks';
-import errors from 'feathers-errors'; // An object with all of the custom error types. import auth from 'feathers-authentication-client/dist/socket.io';
+import errors from 'feathers-errors'; // An object with all of the custom error types. import auth from 'feathers-authentication-client';
-import io from 'socket.io-client';
+import io from 'socket.io-client/dist/socket.io';

 const socket = io('http://localhost:3030', {
   transports: ['websocket']